‘Yuri On Ice’ Creators MAPPA In The U.S. Anime Midwest 2017 Convention: Will YOI Season 2 Be Announced?

 Will A ‘Yuri On Ice‘ Season 2 Release Date Be Confirmed Despite Episode 12 Ending?
 Mitsuro Kubo’s English Interview, Twitter Rumors, Indicate Anime Sequel For ‘YOI‘ Characters Yuri And Victor Is Possible

 Apart from anime series, MAPPA has also been the creative force behind the critically acclaimed film In This Corner of the World.
-The movie beautifully portrays how a small town of Kure in Hiroshima that is devastated by America’s bombardment during the end of World War II slowly rebuilds itself.
-The movie was hugely appreciated by the audiences, garnering a few billion yen at the box office.
+The movie beautifully portrays how a small town of Kure in Hiroshima that is devastated by America’s bombardment during the end of World War II, slowly rebuilds itself.
+The movie was hugely appreciated by the audiences, garnering a few billion Yen at the box office.
 Moreover, critics appreciated the seemingly simplistic but quite complex portrayal of human resilience and emotions.
 Besides doing well financially, In This Corner of the World earned many accolades including the Kinema Junpo Award for Best Film of the Year as well as the Japan Academy Award for Best Animated Film.
 Shout!
 Factory is bringing the movie to North America.

 why is coloring so hard (;w; ) #yurionice pic.twitter.com/GZ7JSiX109